-Zoltaszek’s works are portals into abundant, colourful spaces assembled from memories and imagined vistas.
+Zoltaszek’s works are portals into abundant, colourful spaces assembled from memories, imagined vistas and eclectically collected reference material.
 She draws heavily on her early life experiences.

 “I grew up in a brutalist tower block, surrounded by the drab reality of an Eastern Bloc city.
 The winters were long and grey, cracked concrete swallowing the city whole.
-There just wasn’t much colour around — and my young brain was hungry for it.
-At the same time, my family home was full of collected items and found treasures, trinkets precariously stacked on top of one another.”
+It was loveless.
+At the same time, my family home was full of colour, breaming with collected items and found treasures, trinkets precariously stacked on top of one another.
+In my young self, amidst that tension, a seed was planted.
+A restless search for beauty and meaning began.
+Thus I became an artist.”

 “On a formal level, I focus on the emotionality of colour and contrast bold, dynamic brushstrokes with delicately layered glazes.
 The paintings often reference elaborate patterns and art forms that occur naturally in nature.